 NEVER leave a child in a parked car unattended.

-If a swarm of bees attacks, cover your face and mouth and run towards a building or shelter to hide from the bees.
+If a swarm of bees attacks: Cover your face and mouth and run towards a building or shelter to hide.
 Jumping into a pool is not effective because bees will wait for you to come out and attack again.

 Summer time is a great time to have fun outdoors but taking a few precautions can keep your family safe.